MouronRoger/First1KGreek/USAGE.md

   - `tlg2042`: The author ID (Origen)
   - `tlg001`: The work ID (Contra Celsum)
   - `perseus-grc1`: The specific edition

-## Troubleshooting

-If you encounter issues with the application:

-- **Works Not Showing**: Make sure the server is running and that you're using the correct port (check terminal output)
-- **Server Connection Issues**: Restart the browser and server, and clear your browser cache
-- **Missing Works for an Author**: Verify the author ID and check if the work directories exist in the data/{author_id}/ folder

 ## Contributing